febeeh/spam-detection-svm-model/README.md

 # spam-detection-svm-model
 This repository contains a spam detection model trained using Support Vector Machine (SVM).
 It includes a trained model file and an IPython Notebook for execution and evaluation.

+## Model Perfomance
+* The SVM model achieves high accuracy in detecting spam emails.
+* It is trained on a well-processed dataset to optimize performance.
+* The model effectively reduces false positives and enhances precision in spam classification.

 ## Model Usage: Spam Email Detection
 This model is designed to classify emails as spam or not spam using an SVM classifier.